OSGP/Documentation/chapter4/README.md

 ## 4.5 Contributing to documentation

-Our most recent documentation can be found [here](http://54.77.62.182/job/OSGP_Documentation_development/lastSuccessfulBuild/artifact/_book/index.html) The documentation is build using GitBook software from Markdown files in the [documentation repository](https://github.com/OSGP/Documentation).
+Our most recent documentation can be found [here](http://54.77.62.182/documentation/) The documentation is build using GitBook software from Markdown files in the [documentation repository](https://github.com/OSGP/Documentation).

 We encourage you to participate in improving the documentation.
 From corrected typos to new sections, every commit is appreciated.
 You can access the source files by clicking the "Fix this page"-button in the GitBook or by selecting the relevant Markdown-file in the documentation.
 You can commit your changes by sending a pull request.

 Some information on GitBook and using Markdown can be found [here](http://help.gitbook.com/), more elaborate information on GitHub-flavored Markdown is found [here](https://help.github.com/articles/github-flavored-markdown/).

-If you are completely new to this and you need help to get started, don't worry (so was I...), just send us an email at opensource@smartsocietyservices.com
+If you are completely new to this and you need help to get started, don't worry (so was I...), just send us an email at opensource@smartsocietyservices.com or fire an issure in the documenation repository.

 ### 4.5.1 Chapters in the documentation